g-dolphin/WorldCarbonPricingDatabase/README.md

 ### Step-by-step guidance

-!
-All files under the `_data` directory are the final dataset files and are not the ones to be updated !

-The files to be modified to update the dataset are found under the `_raw` and `_compilation` directories, respectively.
-For a concise, year-agnostic checklist of the update sequence and all `_raw` files involved, see [`docs/update_workflow.md`](docs/update_workflow.md).
-For instructions on using the Streamlit review app, see [`docs/review_app.md`](docs/review_app.md).
+All files under `_dataset/data` are released outputs.
+Raw curation and production update workflows are managed in the private WCPD repository.
+This public repository receives versioned released outputs and associated citation tables.

 If you wish to contribute to the development of the dataset, please follow these steps:
 1. Clone the repository to your local machine
-2. Create a new (local) branch on which you will execute the files update(s)
+2. Create a new (local) branch on which you will make your proposed changes
 3. Save your files and commit your changes.
 4. Push your branch to the remote repository.

-To update the scope of one of the carbon pricing mechanisms, update either `ets_coverage.py` or `taxes_coverage.py` in the directory `_raw/coverage`.
-To update the price associated with a mechanism, update the corresponding `csv` file in the directory `_raw/price`.